Svarog83/php-log-monitor/docs/implementation.md

 ### 1. File Monitoring Strategy

-**Approach**: Periodic scanning with file size tracking
+**Approach**: Latest file tracking with startup initialization
-- Scan directories every N seconds (configurable interval)
+- Find latest log file once at startup
-- Track file size to detect changes
+- Monitor only the current latest file for changes
-- Switch to newest file when detected
+- Switch to new file only when current becomes inaccessible
 - Read only new content since last position

 **Benefits**:
-- Minimal CPU usage
+- Minimal CPU usage (no continuous directory scanning)
 - No file system watchers required
 - Works across different operating systems
 - Simple and reliable
+- Improved performance with reduced I/O operations

 ### 2. Async Operations